Otepiii/Digital-Clock/README.md

 # Digital-Clock
-A digital clock made with javascript the tells the time
+A digital clock made with javascript that tells the time